Attractors and bifurcation diagrams in complex climate models: Results

 \subsection{Method I}

-We construct the bifurcation diagram by plotting the normalised 2-dimensional histogram (invariant measure) in terms of the global annual surface air temperature and the forcing, as shown in Fig.~\ref{fig:BDnoise} using a standard deviation of the normal distribution equal to $\sigma = 0.025$ and time interval $\Delta t_1 = 10$~yr.
-Other BDs obtained for different values of $\sigma$ and $\Delta t_1$ can be found in Supporting Information (Fig.~S1).
-As can be seen, the overall structure of the phase plane corresponds quite well to that in the standard BD (see Fig.~1 in~\citeA{ragon2022}).
+We construct the bifurcation diagram by plotting the normalised 2-dimensional histogram (projection of the invariant measure) in terms of the global annual surface air temperature and the forcing, as shown in Fig.~\ref{fig:BDnoise} using a standard deviation of the normal distribution equal to $\sigma = 0.025$ and time interval $\Delta t_1 = 10$~yr.
+Other BDs obtained for different values of $\sigma$ and $\Delta t_1$ are provided in the Supplemental Material (Fig.~S1)~\footnote{See Supplemental Material for additional figures obtained with different parameters in Methods I and II (Figs.~S1, S3), a description of the transient feature observed around $T \sim -20~^\circ$C in Fig.~\ref{fig:BDnoise} (Fig.~S2), BD in terms of the atmospheric CO$_2$ content at fixed incoming solar radiation (Fig.~S4). }.
+As can be seen, the overall structure of the phase plane corresponds quite well to that in the standard BD (see Fig.~\ref{fig:BDstandard}).
 The main attractors (hot, cold, waterbelt and snowball) can be easily recognised and correspond to regions of high density of points.
 However, the uncertainty in the exact position of the attractors is large, so that, for example, the warm state, with a short stable branch, cannot be distinguished from the hot climate and, in general, it is not possible to precisely infer the edges of the stable branches.

 Moreover, a region with increased density different from the ones that correspond to the five attractors appears at $T\sim -20$~$^\circ$C that may correspond to an additional steady state.
-This can be checked by performing simulations without noise starting from initial conditions in such region of high density, and let the system relaxes towards a steady state under fixed forcing, {\it i.~e.} until the surface energy imbalance becomes negligible.
-It turns out that the feature at $T\sim -20$~$^\circ$C is only transient, as shown in Supporting Information (Figure~S2): the system remains near such value of temperature for nearly 100~yr with a small surface imbalance but eventually is attracted to the waterbelt.
+This can be checked by performing simulations without noise starting from initial conditions in such region of high density, and let the system relax towards a steady state under fixed forcing, {\it i.~e.} until the surface energy imbalance becomes negligible.
+It turns out that the feature at $T\sim -20$~$^\circ$C is only transient, as shown in the Supplemental Material (Fig.~S2)~\footnotemark[\thefnnumber]: the system remains near such value of temperature for nearly 100~yr with a small surface imbalance but eventually is attracted to the waterbelt.